4 Weeks in Asia With Business Class Flights & Free Luxury Hotel Stays Thanks to Miles & Points Credit Cards!

 Which cards would you recommend to open for a trip like yours?

 We’d recommend a few different cards for those looking to take a similar trip.
-The Alaska Airlines Visa Signature® Card and the Citi® / AAdvantage® Platinum Select®World Elite™ Mastercard® were the cards we used to earn miles for our long-haul flights.
+The Alaska Airlines Visa Signature® credit card and the Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® were the cards we used to earn miles for our long-haul flights.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 For our free night certificates, the Chase IHG Rewards Club Select (no longer available) and the Marriott Rewards® Premier Credit Card (no longer available) both came in handy.
-The newer versions of these hotel cards still come with a free night certificate: IHG® Rewards Club Premier Credit Card and Marriott Rewards® Premier Plus Credit Card.
+The newer versions of these hotel cards still come with a free night certificate each account anniversary year (worth up to 40,000 points): IHG® Rewards Club Premier Credit Card.

 - Southwest Rapid Rewards® Premier Credit Card